Mask Focal Loss: A unifying framework for dense crowd counting with canonical object detection networks: Experiments and results

 For the selection of models, we investigate the density estimation-based models and the detection based models, respectively.
 We consider the SOTA networks, CSRNet and CANNet as the baselines of density estimation methods.
 For the detection based models, we focus on the one-stage detectors, and the performance of the two-stage detector (e.g., Faster R-CNN) is only for reference.
 For one-stage detectors, we choose two kinds of models based on heatmap and binary feature map: the network based on heatmap is CenterNet, which employs the loss functions of $L_h$ and $L_m^{P1}$, respectively; and the networks based on binary feature map include YOLOv5, RetinaNet, FCOS and FoveaBox, that use also $L_f$ and $L_m^{P1}$, respectively.

-Each model was randomly initialized before training.
-The parameter of CenterNet is the same as the above ablation study, and the parameters of $L_h$ are set as $\gamma=2$, $\beta= 4$\cite{zhou2019objects}.
-The parameters of $L_m^{P1}$ are the best parameters obtained from ablation experiments, i.e. $\gamma=4$, $\beta= 0.5$.
-The input image size of CenterNet is also $1088 \times 608$.
-For other networks, the input image size is $1333 \times 800$ and the SGD algorithm is used to optimize.
-The batch size is set to $8$ in each GPU, and the learning rate is attenuated from $0.01$ with an attenuation weight $0.0001$, and the number of training epochs is $36$.
-For the parameters of $L_f$ and $L_m^{P1}$ used in these models, we take the setting from literature \cite{lin2017focal} $\gamma=2$, $\alpha= 0.25$.
+For all the models involved in the comparison, the parameters of Mask Focal Loss are set as $\gamma=4$, $\beta= 0.5$, which are obtained from ablation experiments.
+The configuration of the comparison experiment is the same as that of the ablation experiment.
 For the positive samples in the binary feature map, $p_{xy}=1$, $\beta$ will not have an impact on $(p_{xy})^\beta$ and will not be discussed.